live-clones/eigen/doc/CMakeGuide.md

 Before we start, you have to make sure that both CMake and Eigen are available on your system.

-**CMake:** The required CMake version is 3.10 or higher.
+**CMake:** The recommended CMake version is 3.10 or higher.
 Run ```cmake --version``` to check which version is installed on your system.
 If the version is below 3.10 or CMake is not installed at all, make sure to update/install it before you continue.
 Note that not all parts of this guide require CMake version 3.10.
 However, having CMake version 3.10 or higher ensures that everything in this guide can be followed.

 **Eigen:** There are multiple ways to make Eigen available on your system.
 Since Eigen is a pure template library, it is sufficient to download the header files to a local folder and access them from there.
 However, you can also install Eigen, which can be more convenient.